More Like This

 Where to stay while diving in Jeddah

-For an all-inclusive experience, tourists can choose a hotel that offers diving courses onsite, or at the very least, can recommend certified instructors and equipment.
+For an all-inclusive experience, tourists can choose a hotel that offers diving courses onsite or, at the very least, can recommend certified instructors and equipment.

 Farasan Island and Marine Sanctuary